peterbourgon/caspaxos/README.md

 > On a delete request, a system writes tombstone with regular F+1 "accept"
 > quorum, schedules a garbage collection, and confirms the request to a client.

-From this we learn that a delete begins by writing a tombstone, which is an empty value.
+From this we learn that a delete begins by writing a tombstone, which is probably an empty value.
 Of course, this still occupies space in the acceptors.
 So now we go to reclaim that space with a garbage collection.

 #### Delete step 2